Murray to donate winnings to Grenfell victims

 At least 79 people are dead or missing and presumed dead following the blaze that tore through the 24-story apartment block in west London, police have said.

-The world No. 1, who plays fellow Brit Aljaz Bedene in the first round Tuesday, could earn up to £347,000 ($440,000) if he successfully defends the title he has won five times.
+The world No. 1, who plays Australian Jordan Thompson in the first round Tuesday, could earn up to £347,000 ($440,000) if he successfully defends the title he has won five times.

 Total donations to the fund now stand at more than £1.3 million ($1.65 million).